 The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
-All data contained herein are prepared and submitted by the disclosing party to the Exchange, the Corporate Information Officer of the disclosing party.
+All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
+Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

-PSE Disclosure Form 4-25 - Results of Organizational Meeting References: SRC Rule 17 (SEC Form 17-C) and Section 4.4 of the Revised Disclosure Rules
+Wilcon Depot, Inc. WLCON PSE Disclosure Form 4-25 - Results of Organizational Meeting References; SRC Rule 17 (SEC Form 17-C) and

+Section 4.4 of the Revised Disclosure Rules